Syed-Niaz/Bellabeat-Capstone-Project/README.md

 **Group By**

-Grouping By 'id' will allow the process of doing calculations for each user a lot easier.
+Grouping By 'id' will allow the process of doing various calculations for each user a lot easier.

 ```
 #group by id for 'df_activity_sleep'